 And that is we're in a global jihad.

-We are in a global war, and we have to be able to deal with it as in fact a war.
+And we have to be able to deal with it as, in fact, a war.

-He taught he's talked a very tough line and taken a very tough line, and his actions are showing it.
+He's talked a very tough line and taken a very tough line, and his actions are showing it.

-To make those statements that he made with the people he was around, is very significant.
+To make those statements that he made with the people he was around is very significant.

-There was another statement where he said, and I don't know if I got the right number here, but I'm gonna ask our team to look at this, where the with m with President Abbas there, he said, I was gratified that President Abbas joined the summit.
+There was another statement where he said, and I don't know if I got the right number here, but I'm going to ask our team to look at this, with President Abbas there.

-But then he said the next line let's go ahead if we've got it.
+But then he said the next line, let's go ahead if we've got it.

-Let's go ahead and I'm gonna get the exact number for you because I want this really an important statement here as to exactly what was said because the nature of who he was talking to.
+Let's go ahead and I'm going to get the exact number for you because I want this really an important statement here as to exactly what was said because the nature of who he was talking to, that was what was so critical here.

-Let me play for you, number 10.
+Let me play for you number 10.

 This call for driving out terrorism is a message.